 Towards the end of his life Proulx made plans to establish his six children.
 In 1854 he bought the eldest son a property in Durham Township, and made it over to him.
 In his last will he named his wife sole legatee, on condition that she bequeath the family inheritance to the children and that she make some kind of division between them.
 Until the day of his death Proulx acted like an all-powerful family head.
-He died on 17 July 1856 at Nicolet and was buried that day in the village church, an obvious sign of his pre-eminence.
+He died on 14 July 1856 at Nicolet and was buried three days later in the village church, an obvious sign of his pre-eminence.
 A few years later his wife, who had always been submissive to him, complied with his wishes to a large extent; the last two sons inherited their father’s estate, while the three girls received generous dowries when they married.

 No doubt Jean-Baptiste Proulx had led an ordinary life.
 It was none the less representative of the destinies of the minority of farmers who kept their eye on the market, strove to preserve their forebears’ patrimony, and exercised considerable power in their communities in the first half of the 19th century in Lower Canada.